DispatchMe/datafactory/README.md

   })
 });

-export function createDemoData() {
+export function generateDemoData() {
   let group = demoData.createGroup();

-  // Create an organization, a user for the organization,
-  // and a tweet for the user.
-  group.organization().user().tweet({ text: '@Elisabeth cool demo data!' });
+  // Generate an organization, a user for the organization, and a tweet for the user. group.organization().user().tweet({ text: '@Elisabeth cool demo data!' });

   // Create another user and a tweet for them